imasdaque/amazon-clone/README.md

 - CSS

 Explore this Amazon Clone and get a firsthand experience of the world of web development.
 Whether you're a budding developer looking to learn more about front-end design or simply interested in seeing a familiar interface recreated, this project offers an engaging journey into the realm of HTML and CSS web development.
+Connect with Me
+Let's connect!
+Feel free to reach out to me via email or connect with me on LinkedIn.

+Thank you for visiting 🚀